Project-Books/book-project/README.md

     - Username: `user`
     - Password: `password`

+You may find lots of errors for things like the log statements, or the entities not having constructors.
+Below, you can find instructions on how to fix this for IntelliJ and Eclipse.

+### IntelliJ

   <p align="center">
 	<img src="/media/intellij_annotation_processing.png" alt="Enable IntelliJ annotation processing"/>
   </p>

-In IntelliJ, you may find lots of errors for things like the log statements and the entities not having constructors.
 To remove the errors in IntelliJ, install the [Lombok plugin](https://plugins.jetbrains.com/plugin/6317-lombok) and enable annotation processing.
 This can be done either in the popup window that appears after installing the Lombok plugin or by checking the 'Enable annotation processing' checkbox in Settings > Build, Execution, Deployment > Compiler > Annotation Processors.

+### Eclipse

+In Eclipse, you will need to run Maven install before running the project (right click anywhere in the pom.xml and select Run as > Maven install.

+### Access database

 To access the h2 database: